3. HOTEL INFO

 Q. Do I need any special medications or a first aid kit?

-A. If you are pre-disposed to anything (lactose intolerant or you have a sensitive stomach) you may want to bring something for these.
-Medicine is widely available throughout India so if you forget something it’s likely that you can pick it up at a pharmacy.
+A. If you are predisposed to anything (lactose intolerant or you have a sensitive stomach, for example) you may want to bring something for these.
+Although medications are available throughout India, it’s often in the form of natural remedies.
+You may not be able to find the types of over-the-counter medications that you’re used to at home.

 Q. What sort of hotels will we be staying in?